rrwick/Core-SNP-filter/README.md

 [![License GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html) ![Rust](https://github.com/rrwick/Core-SNP-filter/actions/workflows/rust.yml/badge.svg)

-This is a tool to filter sites (i.e. columns) in a FASTA-format whole-genome pseudo-alignment based on:
+Core-SNP-filter is a tool to filter sites (i.e. columns) in a FASTA-format whole-genome pseudo-alignment based on:
 * Whether the site contains variation or not.
 * How conserved the site is, i.e. contains an unambiguous base in a sufficient fraction of the sequences.